 - Bad Breath: Smoking can cause bad breath, or halitosis, due to the buildup of bacteria in the mouth.
 Teeth whitening can help reduce the amount of bacteria in the mouth and improve the freshness of breath.

 - Gum Disease: Smoking is a known risk factor for gum disease, which can cause inflammation, bleeding, and eventually tooth loss.
 Teeth whitening can help reduce the risk of gum disease by improving oral hygiene and reducing the amount of bacteria in the mouth.

 - Oral Cancer: Smoking is also a major risk factor for oral cancer, which can be life-threatening.
 Teeth whitening can help detect early signs of oral cancer by improving the visibility of the teeth and gums.

-- Confidence Boost: Smoking can cause embarrassment and low self-esteem due to smoking stains, yellowing teeth and bad breath.
-Teeth whitening can help restore confidence and improve the overall appearance of the teeth, giving you a bright smile leading to a happier, more fulfilling life.
+- Confidence Boost: Smoking can cause embarrassment and low self-esteem due to smoking stains, yellowing teeth, and bad breath.
+Teeth whitening can help restore confidence and improve the overall appearance of the teeth, giving you a bright smile and leading to a happier, more fulfilling life.

 Different Teeth Whitening Methods

 There are several teeth whitening methods available for smokers.
 Here are a few of them: